 Just be honest.
 Experience isn’t necessary, and you will learn how to do everything.
 If you worked as cashier before, however, you should definitely mention it.
 It can be a big plus, especially if you compete for the job with some other people.

 Try to talk positively about anything you did before.
 Nobody wants to hire an employee who complains about everything and everyone in the restaurant.
+If you need more help here, you can check our 7 sample answers to “Describe your cash handling experience” interview question.

 Are you a team player?